sopherapps/scdb/docs/HOW_IT_WORKS.md

 ##### Performance

+- Time complexity: This operation is O(N) where N is the number of keys in the file before compaction.
+- Auxiliary space: This operation is O(2m) where m is the `file_size` of the original file because we copy one file to another.
+  The worst case is when there is no key that has been deleted or expired.

+#### 6. Clear

+Clear the entire database.

+1. Create new file
+2. Copy header into the new file and reset file_size
+3. Add an empty index to the file
+4. Clear the buffers
+5. Delete the old file
+6. Rename the new file to the old file's name

+##### Performance

-- This operation is O(kN) where k is the `number_of_index_blocks` and N is the number of keys in the file before compaction.
+- Time complexity: This operation is O(1) where k is the `number_of_index_blocks` and N is the number of keys in the file before compaction.
-- The worst case in terms of memory allocations is when only the first key-value entry was deleted or is expired, all other key-value entries would have to be copied and pasted.
+- Auxiliary space: This operation is O(km) where k is the `number_of_index_blocks` and m is the `block_size`.